 Boy!
 Was it beautiful!

-The snow started on a Monday, which was a shame because that means that I couldn’t enjoy it even if I wanted to.
-However, as the week progressed, I found myself going out for in my break time to catch a glimpse of the central parts of the city (thank god it is at a short distance from my workplace).
+I still remember how I found myself going out during my work break hour to catch a glimpse of the central parts of the city (thank god it was at a short distance from my workplace).
 I would be lying if I’d say this made the infamous winter in Paris anything short of magical.

 Winter in Paris (November- February)